 As a textile designer your work activities may include:

 - research and resource collection

 - design and illustration trends

 This course is nationally accredited by the Design Institute of Australia (DIA).
 Current students and graduates of this course are eligible for DIA membership.

 You’ll have the opportunity to work overseas with sourcing and textile production companies.
-You may also study overseas for 1 or 2 semesters at an RMIT-affiliated institution.
+You may also study overseas for one or two semesters at an RMIT affiliated institution.

 Affiliated institutions include:

 Textile design student Annick Akanni won an international study workshop prize to study at the prestigious Fondazione Antonio Ratti textiles school in Italy, read her story.